Wizyma/express-routes-manager/README.md

 ```

-you have an a class with some routes : <br />
+lets imagine you have a class with some routes : <br />
 ```javascript
 import BaseConstroller from 'express-routes-manager-v1'